danthe1st/Conways-Game-of-Life/README.md

 # DanBot1
-an Instance of Conway's Game Of Life made with JavaFX
+an Instance of Conway's Game Of Life (and death) made with JavaFX

 Conway's Game Of Life is a 2D-grid by John Horton Conway.
 Every Cell can have 2 states: alive or dead.